ros2/ros2_documentation/README.md

 ## Contributing to the documentation

 Contributions to this site are most welcome.
-Please see the [Contributing to ROS 2 Documentation](https://docs.ros.org/en/rolling/The-ROS2-Project/Contributing/Contributing-To-ROS-2-Documentation.html) page to learn how to contribute.
+Please see the [Contributing to ROS 2 Documentation](https://docs.ros.org/en/rolling/The-ROS2-Project/Contributing/Contributing-To-ROS-2-Documentation.html) page to learn how to build and contribute.

 ## Contributing to ROS 2